K-Love (Philippine TV series): Production

 Series creator Corinna Vistan previously worked as a Marvel Studios executive, contributing to 19 Marvel films as of 2022.
-Vistan's work on Guardians of the Galaxy Vol. 2 was awarded the Gold Clio, while Doctor Strange and Thor: Ragnarok were awarded the Silver Telly in 2016 and 2017 respectively.
+Vistan's work on Guardians of the Galaxy Vol. 2 received a Gold Clio Award, while Doctor Strange and Thor: Ragnarok earned Silver Telly Awards in 2016 and 2017, respectively.

-Series Director Bobby Yan has received multiple accolades throughout his career, including seven Emmy Awards for his work as a producer and editor on the MLB Network.
-He has also participated in the ABC Disney Directing Fellowship and worked on a variety of television shows, such as Agents of Shield, Showtime's The Chi, and The Politician.
+Series director Bobby Yan has received multiple accolades throughout his career, including seven Emmy Awards for his work as a producer and editor on the MLB Network.
+He also participated in the ABC Disney Directing Fellowship and has worked on a variety of television shows, including Agents of S.H.I.E.L.D., Showtime's The Chi, and The Politician.
 Yan's recent independent film, Marz, was featured in film festivals worldwide, including Sundance, Toronto, London, and Palm Springs.

-Series cinematographer Ian S. Takahashi has prior experience in both films and music videos.
-He was also recognized with a Clio Award for Best Cinematography for a Kaiser Permanente advertisement featuring NBA star Stephen Curry.
+Series cinematographer Ian S. Takahashi has worked on both films and music videos.
+He was recognised with a Clio Award for Best Cinematography for a Kaiser Permanente advertisement featuring NBA star Stephen Curry.

-The team also includes accomplished individuals such as Tara Sering, former Editor-in-Chief at Summit Publications, known for her contributions to contemporary women's fiction and her highly successful book sales in the Philippines.
-Tweet Sering, a best-selling author, received recognition from the Manila Critics Circle for her novel Wander Girl and was honored with the Carlos Palanca Memorial Awards for Literature, one of the country's most prestigious literary accolades.
-Lea Dizon, a script development executive, previously worked at Walt Disney Studios and was involved in the successful children's animated series Valt the Wonder Deer, which aired for multiple seasons in both the U.S. and China.
-Katherine Visconti, known for her work on shows such as Designated Survivor, FBI, and Chicago P.D., contributed her writing talents to this groundbreaking series.
-Additionally, wardrobe will be overseen by fashion stylist and current Vogue Philippines fashion editor, Pam Quiñones.
+The production team also includes several accomplished individuals.
+Tara Sering, former Editor-in-Chief at Summit Publications, is known for her contributions to contemporary women's fiction and her successful book sales in the Philippines.
+Tweet Sering, a best-selling author, received recognition from the Manila Critics Circle for her novel Wander Girl and was honoured with the Carlos Palanca Memorial Awards for Literature, one of the country's most prestigious literary distinctions.
+Lea Dizon, a script development executive, previously worked at Walt Disney Studios and contributed to the children's animated series Valt the Wonder Deer, which aired for multiple seasons in both the United States and China.
+Katherine Visconti, known for her work on series such as Designated Survivor, FBI, and Chicago P.D., also contributed her writing expertise to the production.
+Wardrobe duties are overseen by fashion stylist and current Vogue Philippines fashion editor Pam Quiñones.